The Probabilistic Foundations of Surveillance Failure: From False Alerts to Structural Bias: Results

 \begin{remark} This sharp threshold implies no gradual degradation: systems operating near the critical line $\log n = \lambda D(c\|1)$ transition from reliable to unreliable essentially instantaneously as $\lambda$ increases (Figure~\ref{fig:phase_transitions}).
-Combined with exponential data growth $\lambda(t) = \lambda_0\gamma^t$, every system inevitably crosses this threshold at finite time $T^* \sim \log(m/\lambda_0)/\log\gamma$ (Theorem~\ref{thm:system_lifetime}), making failure predictable rather than merely possible. \end{remark}
+Combined with exponential data growth $\lambda(t) = \lambda_0 \gamma^t$ with $\lambda_0 = k_0 p$, every system inevitably crosses this threshold at a finite time